Department of Rehabilitation Medicine

 Offered by Montefiore Einstein’s Department of Rehabilitation Medicine, our Physical Medicine and Rehabilitation (PM&R) Pain Medicine Fellowship delivers world-class training, preparing our fellows for the independent practice of interventional pain management.

 Sayed Emal Wahezi, MD, Director, Pain Medicine Fellowship

 Why our program could be right for you

-Montefiore-Einstein’s Physical Medicine and Rehabilitation (PM&R) Pain Medicine Fellowship is an integrated, multi-specialty ACGME-accredited program.
+The Montefiore Einstein PMR Pain Medicine Fellowship is the largest ACGME accredited PMR Pain program in the country.
 Our mission is to improve function and decrease pain for our patients through responsible pharmacological mindedness, sound clinical judgment, exceptional science and the integration of the newest and most advanced interventional techniques.

 Our fellows get early operative experience and quickly develop autonomy in the evaluation and management of patients.
 We are one of the highest-volume spinal cord stimulation (SCS) programs in the nation, and regularly perform SCS and dorsal root ganglion (DRG) therapy.
 Fellows have the opportunity to perform a large number of image-guided procedures, and are trained in percutaneous surgery techniques such as minimally invasive lumbar decompression (MILD), Vertiflex, percutaneous disc decompression and kyphoplasty.

 What sets Montefiore Einstein apart

 At Montefiore Einstein, we are guided by a mission to heal, to teach, to discover and to advance the health of the communities we serve.
 Comprising 11 member hospitals and more than 200 specialty care sites, Montefiore Health System provides highly specialized, coordinated care for diverse populations in the New York region, across the country and globally.